HackBulgaria/Frontend-JavaScript-1/week4/2-Tabs/README.md

 Implement tabs functionality, using JavaScript.

-We have prepared for you `index.html` and `styles.css` for you.
+We have prepared for you `index.html` and `styles.css`.

 The JavaScript is your job!

-You have implement something that looks like this - http://jqueryui.com/tabs/
+You have to implement something that looks like this - http://jqueryui.com/tabs/

 ## Requirements